AdobeDocs/campaign-web.en/help/v8/push/create-push.md

 ---
 audience: end-user
-title: Create a SMS delivery
+title: Create a push notification delivery
-description: Learn how to create and send SMS with Adobe Campaign Web
+description: Learn how to create a push notification delivery with Adobe Campaign Web
 badge: label="Alpha" type="Positive"
-exl-id: 89c9da76-1e04-41cd-9636-0d3b957875b6
 ---
-# Create an SMS delivery {#create-sms}
+# Create a push notification delivery {#create-push}

 >[!CONTEXTUALHELP]
->id="acw_deliveries_sms_properties"
->title="SMS delivery properties"
->abstract="The properties encompass the common delivery parameters that assist you in both naming and classifying your delivery.
-If your delivery is based on an extended schema, specific Custom options fields are available."
+>id="acw_deliveries_push_audience"
+>title="Define the Push audience"
+>abstract="Select the best audience for your Push message."

+>[!CONTEXTUALHELP]
+>id="acw_push_notification_template"
+>title="Push Notification template"
+>abstract="Select a push notification template to start your push delivery."

 1. From the **[!UICONTROL Deliveries]** homepage, click **[!UICONTROL Create delivery]**.

-1. Under the **[!UICONTROL Channel]** section, choose SMS as the channel and select a template.
+1. Under the **[!UICONTROL Channel]** section, choose Push notification as the channel and select a template.
 Learn more about templates

 1. Click the **[!UICONTROL Create delivery]** button to confirm.